squid-cache/squid-cache.github.io/Features/ConfigureInRefactoring.rst

 RobertCollins suggests to also include making use of [[https://edge.launchpad.net/pandora-build|Pandora Build]], a set of cross-project and cross-system configuration resources.

+'''Case notes'''

+In order to further modularize configure.in it would be useful to split some helper definition files out of configure.in itself, to an included modular file.
+A name for such file is to be defined, at the moment it's named {{{squidinclude.m4}}}, to be included from {{{configure.in}}} (and not from {{{aclocal.m4}}}, because in this case the inclusion would happen too soon).

+As a first attempt I've successfully extracted the AC_TEST_CHECKFORHUGEOBJECTS call, which is now much cleaner and well layered.
+It includes compiler detection, caching and a generic infrastructure for compiler arguments detection.

 ----
 CategoryFeature